American Buffalo (film): Production

-In 1986, The Cannon Group, Inc. announced that a film adaptation in the works, but the film was eventually stuck in development hell for years.
+In 1986, the Cannon Group, Inc., announced that a film adaptation was in the works.
+However, the film was eventually stuck in development for years.

-Al Pacino, who originated the role of Teach on Broadway, was the first choice to play the role in the adaptation; however, Pacino did not respond in a timely fashion so Corrente offered the role to Dustin Hoffman.
+Al Pacino, who played the role of Teach in the 1983 Broadway revival, was the first choice to play the role in the adaptation.
+However, Pacino did not respond in a timely fashion, so Corrente offered the role to Dustin Hoffman.
 The film was shot on location in Pawtucket, Rhode Island, Corrente's home town.